tessel/proxy/README.md

 ## Deploying your own proxy server

 Clone this repository, and then run `npm install` to fetch its dependencies.
 You will also need to provide a so-called "SSL certificate", which you can generate via the instructions below.
-Now from within this folder you will be able to launch the daemon, with any configuration desired, via something like `AUTH_HARDCODED=mypassword npm start` (runs under `supervisor` for automatic restart) or `node proxy` (directly).
+Now from within this folder you will be able to launch the daemon, with any configuration desired, via something like `npm start` (runs under `supervisor` for automatic restart, using environment variables from "./config/env") or `PORT=443 AUTH_HARDCODED=mypassword node proxy` (directly).

 You can override a number of settings via environment variables, but first…